heatherpink/abm/README.md

 the specified number of iterations, or until the agent's store reaches the specified amount.

 ## How to run
+Initially, the user is requested to define the number of agents and the number of iterations.
+These must be integers.
+If anything other than an integer is entered the program will stop.
-The model is run through the use of the 'run model' button in the presented GUI.
+The model is then run through the use of the 'run model' button in the presented GUI.
 Once pressed, an animation will run and will continue until the stopping condition is met.

 ## Testing